Complete Guide to WordPress Website Speed Optimization

 The internet world we work with today, traditional marketing campaigns alone will not suffice for getting higher conversion rates.
 You will need to improve the user experience by improving the page speed and make the website more responsive.

 Let us take the example of Obama’s 2011 presidential elections campaign.
-Obama implemented speed optimization, which reduced the load time from 5 seconds to 2 seconds.
+Obama implemented a speed optimization, which reduced the load time from 5 seconds to 2 seconds.
 Because of this, they were able to raise an extra $34 million for the campaigns.
 This was a 14% increase in donations.
 Impressive, right?

 For customers to visit your brick-and-mortar store, you will need to put in a lot of efforts.
 You will need to plan for your marketing and advertising campaigns thoroughly.
 Once you get them to come to the store, they will only leave after they purchase what you are selling.